EMBL-EBI-SUBS/subs/INSTALL.md

  * Mongo 3.2.6 +
  * RabbitMQ 3.6.1 +

-# MongoDB and RabbitMQ
+## MongoDB and RabbitMQ

-Install mongo and rabbitmq on to the same server where you which to run the SUBS API.
-By default the system is configured to connect to a mongodb and rabbitmq server running on the same host.
+Install mongo and rabbitmq on the same server where you will run the SUBS API.
+With the default configuration, the components will connect to mongodb and rabbitmq running on the same host.
 For the tests to work you will need to start up a mongodb and rabbitmq server on your local machine.

-# Building and testing
+## Install

 ```bash
 git clone git@github.com:EMBL-EBI-SUBS/subs.git